 At The Lion and The Mouse, we’re passionate not only about our work with children and families, but also about sharing our approach with others.
-We offer a training program designed specifically for educators, teachers, parents, and anyone else interested in deepening their understanding of the principles our work is based on.
+We offer workshops designed specifically for educators, teachers, parents, and anyone else interested in deepening their understanding of the principles our work is based on.

 By participating in our training sessions, you will develop a greater understanding of the principles our programs are built on and will learn how to apply them to your own context, whether at home or at work.

 1. Supporting Risky Play : Best Practices and Policies (October 20 2018):

 |Objective: To inform participants about health and safety concerns, to distinguish between “risks” and “hazards,” and to introduce the practice of risk assessments, both generally-speaking and in the context of dynamic, ever-changing spaces.

 Topics covered: Health/safety risks in the city, in nature, and with tools; Distinguishing between hazards and risks; Best practices for supporting risky play

 2. Finding Nature Play in the City (November 10 2018):

 |Objective: To discuss responsible and healthy interactions with nature and how Forest School approaches can intersect with Playwork.
 This session concludes with a discussion about best practices for finding and making nature play spaces in the city.

 Topics covered: Forest School Approach; Biodiversity; Healthy and responsible interactions with nature; Finding nature in the city, playground, at school, and at home; Making and using play spaces in the city

 3. Making Space for Free Play : Material, Spaces, and Principles (December 15 2018):